lifthrasiir/cson/README.md

 }
 ~~~~

-You can use a bare string with quotes as the key in the object
+You can use a bare string without quotes as the key in the object
 as long as it does not contain certain chatacters
 including whitespaces and CSON-special punctuations: